From start to finish, our investment process is pretty standard but here’s a quick overview of what to expect:

 We will take a first pass on your material to establish if the opportunity meets our core criteria: sectors, geography, stage, size of the investment.
 And we quickly assess with you if there is any risk of competition or overlap with the rest of our rather large portfolio – unfortunately an instant pass for us.
 Given our active involvement with our companies – especially at the early stage, we avoid any overlap or risk of conflict at the time of the investment.
 If not a fit, we will try and let you know ASAP.

 Meet the Team

-If we are interested in learning more, we invite you to visit us in Palo Alto.
+If we are interested in learning more, we invite you to visit us in San Francisco.
 We strongly prefer first meetings in person, but we’ll make exception for non-local teams.
 Typically, you will have an initial meeting with one member from our team.

 Successful investor meetings will lead to additional conversations with the remainder of our team (you’ll meet everyone!), contacts with (non-competitive) experts in our network, reference checks, etc. One of the goals of our diligence cycle is spending time together to make sure that we have “compatible personalities” – most of our companies will spend 5 to 7 years in the portfolio, so a great personal relationship is paramount.

 We encourage you to go though the same level of due diligence on us.
 We are happy to make any of our existing or former CEOs available to you as potential references.

 If everything checks out (for both sides), we’ll talk terms – either based on what has been discussed with the lead of your round, or something that we’ll discuss if you want us to take a lead position.
 In the latter case, we’ll make an offer via a termsheet – including simple, clean terms.